Thai Red Curry—A Weeknight Wonder with Dinner Party Vibes

 Instructions:

-- Tackle the rice off the top.
-Follow the package instructions and make 2 cups of jasmine rice.
+- Follow the package instructions to make 2 cups of jasmine rice.
 Set aside until ready to serve.

 - Heat a large oiled pan over medium high heat.
-Once temperature has been reached drop in the garlic, ginger, lemongrass, and onions.
+Add the garlic, ginger, lemongrass, and onions.
 Saute for 1 minute.
-Next drop in the sliced beef and saute until browned, about 2 minutes.
+Add the sliced beef and saute until browned, about 2 minutes.

-- Now scoop in the curry paste.
-Using a spoon mix the paste around and let it get to know the rest of the ingredients.
+- Add the curry paste to the pan.
+Using a spoon, mix the paste around and let it mingle with the rest of the ingredients.
 Saute for 1 minute.
-Next up, carefully pour in the can of coconut milk and stir to combine.
+Carefully add the can of coconut milk, and stir to combine.
 Use your spoon to breakdown the curry paste so it fully combines with coconut milk.
-Lower temperature to a simmer.
+Reduce temperature and simmer.

-- This is when I will add in my cubed sweet potatoes.
-I will generally toss them in the microwave to cook them in an effort to cut down cooking time.
-Feel free to use whatever veggies you have on hand.
+- Add cubed sweet potatoes to the pan.
+I usually pre-cook them in the microwave to reduce cooking time.
+Feel free to use whatever other veggies you have on hand.

-- Season curry with fish sauce, lime zest, lime juice, soy sauce, and brown sugar.
-Drop in the Thai basil leaves.
+- Season dish with fish sauce, lime zest, lime juice, soy sauce, and brown sugar.
+Add the Thai basil leaves.
 Taste and adjust to your palette.
 Allow to simmer for about 5 minutes.

 - Serve with jasmine rice and top with crushed cashews, and fresh herbs.